 Certifications are an excellent way to strengthen specific areas of your skillset.
 For instance, you may earn one on the Cisco or Microsoft platform.
 Common certifications include:

-Those looking to try cybersecurity may benefit from completing an introductory bootcamp.
+Those looking to enter cyber security may benefit from completing an introductory bootcamp.
 These programs can teach fundamental skills like programming, basic cryptography, and computer forensics.
-They can prepare you for your first job or to transition into a more advanced program.
 Graduating from a bootcamp at a reputable school like The University of Texas at Austin may be all you need to launch a career.

-The rest of this article summarizes popular cybersecurity degree paths.
-This article doesn't address differences between on-campus, online, part-time, and full-time programs because schools typically use the same curriculum for multiple program formats.
+The rest of this article summarizes popular cyber security degree paths.
+This article doesn't address differences between on-campus, online, part-time, and full-time programs because schools typically use the same curriculum across program formats.

 Standard admission requirements for all programs include submitting Graduate Record Examinations (GRE) scores, personal essays, undergraduate GPA and transcripts, and letters of recommendation.
 Finally, most accredited institutions require students to complete either a thesis or capstone project, though there are programs that have non-thesis tracks.
 Be sure to research each program before applying.

-In contrast, the University of Tulsa offers an MS program that is designated as National Center for Academic Excellence in Cybersecurity and teaches students to apply "concepts and techniques of information assurance and network defense in real-world environments."
+In contrast, the University of Tulsa offers an MS program approved by the National Center for Academic Excellence in Cyber Security.
+It teaches students to apply "concepts and techniques of information assurance and network defense in real-world environments."
 Students complete courses like:

 Potential careers include:

-Cybersecurity is a computer science dicipline, meaning that all cybersecurity professionals know computer science but not all computer science professionals know cybersecurity.
-Regardless, a master's in computer science can prepare you for cybersecurity careers.
+Cyber security is a computer science discipline, meaning that all cyber security professionals know computer science but not all computer science professionals know cyber security.
+Regardless, a master's in computer science can prepare you for cyber security careers.

 Computer science students at Tufts University, study: